 The Peculiar Life of Josir Jalatva

-Josir Jalatva is a fun-loving hedonist and the heir of millenium’s greatest circus director.
-Micholei Rostus is a clocksmith novice and a disappointed history student, whom, at first sight, Josir wants to have.
-The two young men are lovers in Aurosia, a continent mutilated by the Great War and abandoned by God, who took off more than a thousand years ago without looking back.
+Josir Jalatva is a fun-loving hedonist and heir to the greatest circus director of the millenium.
+Micholei Rostus is a novice clocksmith and disappointed history student whom Josir wants to have at first sight.
+The two young men become lovers in Aurosia, a continent mutilated by the Great War and abandoned by God, who took off more than a thousand years ago without looking back.
 God has left behind a bunch of deserted followers, one of which casts a spell on Micholei, cursing him in the carousel of multicurpus.

-Thus begins a chase along an indestructible railroad track, a chase filled with circuses and sawdust, feasts that dure till dawn, shameful secrets, worn-out velvet, clubs falling on the juggler’s head, smoke, blood and lust.
+Thus begins a chase along an indestructible railroad, a chase filled with circuses and sawdust, feasts that endure till dawn, shameful secrets, worn-out velvet, clubs falling on the juggler’s head, smoke, blood and lust.